by J.M. Arlen

 Veronica gritted her teeth and reached towards her belt, hanging her weight by one hand and the strength of the silver chain.
 Manie was pulled so far down the outside edge of her tower that the only thing left planted in the bedroom above was her sliding legs and waist.

-Manie could feel freezing wind soaring past her ears with an edge of sharpened cold.
-Darkness swelled around them as sweat formed on the back of Manie's neck and her heart began to pound.
+Manie could feel freezing wind soaring past her ears with a sharpened edge of cold.
+Darkness swelled around them as sweat formed on the back of Manie's neck, her heart pounding like a drum.
 Veronica wrapped her fingers around the wooden handle of her curved knife and revealed the bloody blade.
 She pointed the tip towards Manie's neck and prepared a deadly strike.

 Manie slipped one hand free from the chain as Veronica's knife flew upwards to stab her throat.
 She reached down and caught the girl’s wrist.
 With a blink and whispering thought, electricity popped through Manie's fingers and surged directly into Veronica's veins, causing the thin girl to lose grip on the Crystal's chain.

-Veronica squeezed her eyes shut as a gasp of immense pain tore through her body.
+Veronica squeezed her eyes shut as a gasp of immense pain escaped her lips and the lightning tore through her body.
 The bloody knife slipped from her fingers and began to fall, tumbling towards the ground below.
 Manie stopped her release of electric energy and let go of Veronica's wrist.

 Seconds later, without a single thing left to do, Veronica's body hit the ground.

 "No!"
 Manie cried out in shock.
 Breath fled from her lungs like she'd been kicked in the stomach.
 She closed her eyes, causing tears to spill down her cheeks.
 "Veronica..."